../

 {-# LANGUAGE QualifiedDo #-}

-We also enabled the QualifiedDo extension here to use Linear.do for the linear IO monad, which will be mentioned later.
+The `QualifiedDo` extension is also enabled here to use `Linear.do`, a linear IO monad, which will be mentioned later.

 In linear types, we can define a function like this: